 The use of derivatives is a highly specialized activity that involves investment techniques and risks different from those associated with investments in more traditional securities and instruments, and there is no guarantee that the use of derivatives will achieve their intended result.
 If the Investment Adviser is incorrect in its expectation of the timing or level of fluctuation in securities prices, interest rates, currency prices or other variables, the use of derivatives could result in losses, which in some cases may be significant.
 A lack of correlation between changes in the value of derivatives and the value of the portfolio assets (if any) being hedged could also result in losses.
 In addition, there is a risk that the performance of the derivatives or other instruments used by the Investment Adviser to replicate the performance of a particular asset class may not accurately track the performance of that asset class.
-Derivatives are also subject to liquidity risk and risks arising from margin requirements.
-There is also risk of loss if the Investment Adviser is incorrect in its expectation of the timing or level of fluctuation in securities prices, interest rates, currency prices or other variables.
+Futures markets are highly volatile and the use of futures may increase the volatility of a Fund's NAV.